YuliWanghust/RFO_Bench/README.md

 > Our annotations use a Cartesian pixel coordinate system, with the origin (0,0) in the upper left corner.
 The x coordinate extends from left to right; the y coordinate extends downward.

 ## Download
-The training and validation dataset can be accessed here at [Kaggle]().
+The training and validation dataset can be accessed here at [Hugging Face](https://huggingface.co/datasets/Yuliiiiiiiione/Hopkins_RFO_Bench/tree/main).
 The imaging data has been anonymized and is free to download for scientific research and non-commercial usage.
 We only show a subset of the dataset during the review process, but will open all if the paper is accepted.
 It consists of the following data splits:

 ### Data Structure